michaelshiloh/robotaPsyche/lectureNotes.md

 - Record

 ##### Topics
-- Pangna: *Comparing the concepts of robots in mythology to those in our modern world*
 - Discussion: *Reason* by Isaac Asimov
 - Final projects

 ### April 21
+- Pangna: *Comparing the concepts of robots in mythology to those in our modern world*

 ### Week 13
 ### April 26
+- Spring course evaluations
 ### April 28

 ### Week 13.5